MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-redhat-openshift.md

 [!INCLUDE [inventory-was-jndi-resources](includes/inventory-was-jndi-resources.md)]

 If you're using the prebuilt Azure Marketplace offer, the set of JNDI resources you can customize at deployment time is limited to what the offer supports.
-For WebSphere Liberty on AKS, you can make an object available in the default Java Naming and Directory Interface (JNDI) namespace.
+For WebSphere Liberty on Azure Kubernetes Service (AKS), you can make an object available in the default Java Naming and Directory Interface (JNDI) namespace.
 For more information, see [Developing with the JNDI default namespace in a Liberty feature](https://www.ibm.com/docs/was-liberty/core?topic=liberty-developing-jndi-default-namespace-in-feature).
 For Open Liberty, see [Java Naming and Directory Interface](https://openliberty.io/docs/latest/reference/feature/jndi-1.0.html).

 [!INCLUDE [inspect-your-profile-configuration](includes/inspect-your-profile-configuration-liberty.md)]